rubillos/RV-Bridge/README.md

 * Homespan pairing works, devices show up in Home app.
 * CAN-Bus receiving works.
+* CAN-Bus messages route correctly to HomeKit devices
+* Correct RV-C messages are being sent

 ## To-Do:

-* Routing CAN-Bus messages to HomeKit devices
-* Verify sending of correct RV-C messages
+* Verify thermostat functions
+* RV device state changes are recognized by the packet inspector but not reflected in the HomeKit device states.
+*   - Added code to make all HK characteristic changes within the service's loop function to hopefully fix that.

 ## Hardware